GoogleChrome/developer.chrome.com/site/en/blog/better-youtube-web-part1/index.md

 {% Img src="image/1L2RBhCLSnXjCnSlevaDjy3vba73/wGjBH4sMWoZEbRon6gBS.png", alt="The black thumbnail was deployed in production for all mobile web users July 2021 showing marked improvement in FCP and LCP, as seen in the above RUM analysis.", width="800", height="408" %}

-The black thumbnail was deployed in production for all mobile web users July 2021 showing marked improvement in FCP and LCP, as seen in the above RUM analysis.
+Black thumbnail was deployed in production for all mobile web users July 2021 showing marked improvement in FCP and LCP, as seen in the above RUM analysis.

-{% Aside %}
-LCP [considers](https://web.dev/lcp/#what-elements-are-considered) the poster image for video elements but not the main video element.
-YouTube is interested in better optimizing for this measurement gap and the Chrome team is actively working to address it.
-{% endAside %}

 #### Applying learnings from mobile to desktop